toladata/Knowledgebase/en/indicators/what-is-an-indicator.md

 For an indicator to measure change it must have:

-* Baseline: a measure or description of current performance of the entity and/or a comparator.
-Baselines must be defined at or near the beginning of a project;
+* Baseline: a measure used to benchmark the current state of an indicator so that the recorded results can be appropriately calculated;
-* Target: the improvements, change or achievement expected to happen during project implementation.
+* Target: the improvement or achievement expected to take place while the project is being implemented.

 ### Creating SMART indicators